bahim22/work/Docs2/AplusDoc.md

 3. detection of transmission erros: CRC of data area added to end of packets, allows rec to reject packets on CRC diff and arrange for retransmission
 4. acknowledgement: recievers send acknowledgements of packets received correctly

-   1. required for connection-oriented comms
+   1. required for connection-oriented communication
    2. loss of info (timeouts and retries): packets can be lost on the net or delayed in transit
    3. the sender may expect an acknow. of correct reception from the rec w/in a certain amount of time.
    4. on timeouts: the sender may need to retransmit the information.